|

 Social mining bees

-Halictid mining bees nest in tunnels dug
+Halictid mining bees nest in tunnels

-prepared supplies of food and devours the potential eggs of her
+onto the prepared supplies of food and devours the potential eggs of her

 "roommates".
 As soon as her daughters hatch and assume the tasks of